amiteee78/RTL_design/apb2apb_bridge/README.md

 `run_cad/run_apb.sh`

 This file includes all the necessary commands to set up simulation environment.
-Generation of the directories, coverage analysis file, tcl file for shm database & Continuing the the simulation procedure is controlled by this script.
+Generation of the directories, coverage analysis file, tcl file for shm database & Continuing the simulation procedure is controlled by this script.

 To simulate the design with developed test cases, first the "**run_cad**" directory should be accessed & then the following command should be executed in the Cshell.